 I have curated the perfect 1-day Savannah itinerary which highlights the Savannah Historic District and its cobblestone streets which are the city’s top attractions along with the culinary scene of the city!

-Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
+Please note: This post may contain affiliate links which means I may earn a commission if you purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

 - 1 Is 1 Day in Savannah GA enough?